-Applications are made directly to the School of Nursing and Midwifery.
-Application forms are available from
+Applications are made directly to the School of Nursing, Midwifery and Health Systems.
+Application forms may be downloaded from the UCD School website.
+Alternatively, they are available from the Director, School of Nursing, Midwifery and Health Systems, Health Sciences Complex, University College Dublin, National University of Ireland, Dublin, Belfield, Dublin 4.

-The Director

-School of Nursing and Midwifery

-University College Dublin

-National University of Ireland, Dublin

-Earlsfort Terrace, Dublin 2

-Telephone: +3531-716 7248 / 716 5588

-Fax: 3531-716 5595
+www.ucd.ie/nursing

+Tel: (01) 7166490, 7166448